bagasta/backend-langchain/README.md

 - Environment variables such as `OPENAI_API_KEY` for LLM access (or pass `openai_api_key` in the request payload).
 Values from a `.env` file are loaded automatically.
 - For the `spreadsheet` tool, `GOOGLE_APPLICATION_CREDENTIALS` must point to a Google service-account JSON.
 Optionally set `SPREADSHEET_ID` to avoid passing the sheet ID in every request; worksheet names are matched case-insensitively and default to the first sheet when omitted.
+Set `SPREADSHEET_TIMEOUT` (seconds) to limit request time and surface logs if Google API calls hang.

 ## Setup
 ```bash